 - Make a nonelective contribution of two percent of their employee’s compensation.

 Learn more about 401(k)s, SIMPLE IRAs, and other available retirement benefits in our 401(k) guide for employers.

-What other benefits might I offer employees?
+What other types of employee benefits might I offer my team?

 In addition to health care and retirement benefits, there are other benefits that can help you retain and attract the best talent.
 Paid time off, parental leave, and equity help ensure employees are rested, have high morale, and are invested in your company’s mission.